hebra/shell-scripts/games/TheElderScrollsOnline-Linux/README.md

 - a Steam account
 - an installed Steam for Linux (we need this even if you don't use the Steam version of TESO)
 - enabled Steam Beta access
-- at least one Windows-only game in your library
+- at least one Windows-only game in your Steam library

 ### Vulkan, 32-bit packages and addtional Wine libraries
-- as the ESO launcher itself is 32-bit only right now (not the game itself), we need some libraries in their 32-bit flavour to be installed as well apt install mesa-vulkan-drivers libfreetype6:i386 wine wine64
+- as the ESO launcher itself is 32-bit only right now (not the game itself), we need some libraries in their 32-bit flavour to be installed as well

+      apt install mesa-vulkan-drivers libfreetype6:i386 wine wine64

 ### LLVM 7
 As LLVM 7 is not available in the main Ubuntu repositories yet (or a PPA) we need to add an additional repository provided by the LLVM project.
-- to add the signing key, run the following command as root wget -O - https://apt.llvm.org/llvm-snapshot.gpg.key|apt-key add -
+- to add the signing key, run the following command as root

+      wget -O - https://apt.llvm.org/llvm-snapshot.gpg.key|apt-key add -

-- create a new file in /etc/apt/source.list.d/ called llvm7.conf and add these two lines deb http://apt.llvm.org/bionic/ llvm-toolchain-bionic-7 main deb-src http://apt.llvm.org/bionic/ llvm-toolchain-bionic-7 main
+- create a new file in /etc/apt/source.list.d/ called llvm7.conf and add these two lines

+      deb http://apt.llvm.org/bionic/ llvm-toolchain-bionic-7 main
+      deb-src http://apt.llvm.org/bionic/ llvm-toolchain-bionic-7 main

 - then run

       sudo apt update && sudo apt install clang-7 lldb-7 lld-7

 ## Install Steam and enable Beta access
-- download the official Steam DEB package and install it wget http://repo.steampowered.com/steam/archive/precise/steam_latest.deb sudo dpkg -i steam_latest.deb
+- download the official Steam DEB package and install it

+      wget http://repo.steampowered.com/steam/archive/precise/steam_latest.deb
+      sudo dpkg -i steam_latest.deb

 - start Steam and login
 - go to the menu Steam -> Settings -> Account
 - in the sub-section Beta participation click change and join the beta releases